smcmahon42/truman-web-starter/README.md

 * Check line 93, replace http://local.trumanstarter.com with your local url.
 * If desired, you can change your asset file destination.
 Currently all compiled files are placed in public/assets/ (js and css respectivly)

+You may notice that the folder public/assets is missing.
+This is because the assets folder is generated through gulp.
+This folder will appear on your local setup once you run gulp.

 ### Edit your Bitters

 #### Fonts